artur-ciocanu/launch.en/help/api/endpoints/data-elements.md

 **Response**

-A successful response returns the details of the origin that uses the specified data element.
+A successful response returns the details of the the specified data element's origin.

 ```json
 {